Mark Greenblatt

-Mark Lee Greenblatt is an American attorney and government official currently serving as the Inspector General of the United States Department of the Interior.
-As the Department's 7th confirmed Inspector General, Mr. Greenblatt oversees a nationwide workforce of more than 270 investigators, auditors, evaluators, attorneys, and support staff whose mission is to detect and deter waste, fraud, abuse, and misconduct in DOI programs, and to promote economy and efficiency in Departmental operations.
-Mr. Greenblatt is the senior official responsible for providing oversight of more than 70,000 Department employees, assessing the Department's diverse programs with more than $10 billion in grants and contracts, and conducting complex administrative and criminal investigations.
+Mark Lee Greenblatt is an American attorney and government official who had served as the Inspector General of the United States Department of the Interior.
+As the Department's 7th confirmed Inspector General, Mr. Greenblatt oversaw a nationwide workforce of more than 300 investigators, auditors, evaluators, attorneys, and support staff whose mission is to detect and deter waste, fraud, abuse, and misconduct in DOI programs, and to promote economy and efficiency in Departmental operations.
+Mr. Greenblatt was the senior official responsible for providing oversight of more than 70,000 Department employees, assessing the Department's diverse programs with more than $10 billion in grants and contracts, and conducting complex administrative and criminal investigations.

+On January 24, 2025 President Donald Trump fired Mr. Greenblatt along with several other inspectors general.

 Education

 Greenblatt received his A.B., with distinction, from Duke University.
 He received his J.D. from Columbia Law School, where he was a Harlan Fiske Stone Scholar.
 Greenblatt was a Senior Managers in Government Fellow at the John F. Kennedy School of Government at Harvard University.

 He is also a Certified Fraud Examiner and graduated from the Experienced Leader Program at American University sponsored by the Council of Inspectors General on Integrity and Efficiency.